10 Questions for FPL 2022-23

 - Russian oligarch Roman Abramovich bought Chelsea in the summer of 2003.
 The Blues won their first EPL title ever in 2004-05.
 The success didn’t stop there, as Chelsea has now won five out of the past 18 EPL crowns.

-- An Abu Dhabi group headed by Sheikh Mansour bin Zayed Al Nahyan bought Manchester City in the summer of 2008.
+- An Abu Dhabi group headed by Sheikh Mansour bin Zayed Al Nahyan bought Man City in the summer of 2008.
 The Sky Blues won their first EPL title ever in 2011-12.
-The success didn’t stop there, as Man City has now won six out of the past 11 EPL crowns.
+The success didn’t stop there, as Man City has now won six of the past eleven EPL crowns.

 Should we expect the same pattern to happen now with Newcastle, suddenly and amazingly THE RICHEST CLUB IN THE WORLD?
 Will Newcastle win their first EPL crown in the next two or three or five seasons and become a regular heavyweight?
 Is a top seven — or perhaps even top four — finish a reasonable expectation for 2022-23, or is that too soon?
 Is the “Big Six” now the “Big Seven?”
 Are you targeting Newcastle players for your fantasy teams?

-4. Can a team among Aston Villa, Brighton & Hove Albion, Crystal Palace, Leicester City, West Ham or Wolves separate itself from the pack in the challenge for Europe?
+4. Can a team among Aston Villa, Brighton, Crystal Palace, Leicester, West Ham or Wolves separate itself from the pack in the challenge for Europe?

 Depending on how you answered Question #3, Newcastle United may (or may not) be able to mount a challenge for a European spot in 2022-23.
 Question #4 is essentially asking, just how crowded is that challenge going to be?
 Because if one (or two) team(s) can separate itself from the pack, you may be able to find fantasy joy targeting their stars.
 If instead it ends up a muddle, it may be more of a mix and match (or avoid altogether) situation in fantasy.